Light-Induced Topological Phase Transitions and Anomalous Thermal Transport in d-Wave Altermagnets: Results and Discussion

 \subsection{Band Structures}

 The spin-resolved band structures of the QSH altermagnetic (AM) and QSH antiferromagnetic (AFM) insulators are examined for four values of the LPL amplitude and results are shown in Fig.~\ref{fig:band structures}.
 In the QSH AM case, the spin-up and spin-down bands evolve differently with increasing $A_{0}$: the spin-down gap closes at $A_{0}^{c1}\approx 0.521$ while the spin-up gap remains open, leading to the emergence of an intermediate Chern phase.
 Upon further increasing the amplitude to $A_{0}^{c2}\approx 0.918$ , the spin-up gap also closes, and the system transitions into a trivial phase.
 In contrast, for the QSH AFM case, the spin-up and spin-down bands remain perfectly degenerate for all values of $A_{0}$, and both gaps close simultaneously at a single critical amplitude, resulting in the absence of any intermediate Chern phase.
 This contrast is made explicit in phase diagram which shows the topological phase transitions from QSH topological insulator to Chern insulator and then to Trivial altermagnetic insulator.
-The spin-resolved Chern numbers evolve continuously with the amplitude $A_0$, revealing two critical values: $A_0^{c1}\approx 0.521$ marking the transition from the quantum spin Hall (QSH) phase to the Chern insulating phase, where the spin-down gap closes, and $A_0^{c2}\approx 0.918$ marking the transition from the Chern phase to the trivial phase, where the spin-up gap closes.
-The total Chern number $C = C_\uparrow + C_\downarrow$ and the spin Chern number $C_s = (C_\uparrow - C_\downarrow)/2$ thus identify three distinct phases as shown in Fig.~\ref{fig:TPT}(a).
+The spin-resolved Chern numbers evolve continuously with the amplitude $A_0$, revealing two critical values.
+At $A^{c1}_0 \approx 0.521$ the spin-down gap closes: $C_\downarrow$ changes from $+1$ to $0$ while $C_\uparrow$ remains $-1$, so the total Chern number changes from $C = 0$ to $C = -1$, signalling the entry into the Chern insulating phase.
+At $A^{c2}_0 \approx 0.918$ the spin-up gap closes: $C_\uparrow$ changes from $-1$ to $0$, so $C$ returns to $0$ and the system enters the trivial insulating phase.
+The correct phase sequence is therefore

+which corresponds to .
 This sequential gap-closing mechanism arises because the linearly polarized light (LPL) renormalizes the two spin blocks differently due to the condition $j_1 \neq j_2$, causing the spin-down gap to vanish first, Fig~\ref{fig:TPT}(b).
 Such a sequence is entirely absent in the antiferromagnetic (AFM) case, where the preserved $\mathcal{PT}$ symmetry enforces $\Delta_\uparrow = \Delta_\downarrow$ for all $A_0$.